 My name is Bob Alcaro.
-I live in the New York metropolitan area (aka “upstate”) and married with two grown children (one a commodities trader and one has had a twelve-year career at Goldman Sachs).
+I live in the New York metropolitan area (aka “upstate”) and married with two grown children (one a commodities trader and one has had a thirteen-year career at Goldman Sachs).
 I am not – and never have been – a certified professional investment advisor, but I have been investing in stocks since I was 15.
 I have been able to successfully manage my own retirement and other investment accounts for the past fifty plus years and I manage accounts for others.
 My background is in accounting and – more recently – information technology, specifically for the healthcare industry.
 The stock market has always been a pastime for me.
 I enjoy it.
 I do my own research.
 I read everything I can get my hands on relating to companies and what they do and I think that it is time for me to share some of this knowledge.
 I thought about a career in the business, but things didn’t work out that way.
 Perhaps for the best.